Steinbach am Glan: Municipality’s layout

 The centre now known as Steinbach am Glan was originally made up of two linear villages (by some definitions, “thorpes”), one on each side of the brook, that eventually met and grew together.
-The way the built-up area is laid out and the way the houses are built, much of it from the 19th century, still reflect this original configuration to some extent, along Bundesstraße 423 in Steinbach's case and along the old village street (Dorfstraße) in Frutzweiler's.
-As Steinbach began spreading out to the south towards Börsborn as far back as the early 19th century, the two villages now have the outward appearance of one great clump village, and everywhere sidestreets have been springing up down to the present day.
-Where the two villages have run up against each other – especially on the Steinbach side – a village centre of sorts has arisen.
+The way the built-up area is laid out and the way the houses are built, much of it from the 19th century, still reflect this original configuration to some extent, along Bundesstraße 423 in Steinbach's case, and along the old village street (Dorfstraße) in Frutzweiler's.
+As Steinbach began spreading out to the south towards Börsborn as far back as the early 19th century, the two villages now have the outward appearance of one great clump village, and everywhere side-streets have been springing up down to the present day.
+Where the two villages have run up against each other, especially on the Steinbach side, a village centre of sorts has arisen.
 This is where the old belltower stands, built in 1788 and endowed by the then rulers, the Counts of Leyen, represented in this case by Countess Marianne von der Leyen.
-Also standing here is the old schoolhouse from 1825, which today houses a kindergarten and the municipal centre.
+Also, standing here is the old schoolhouse from 1825, which today houses a kindergarten and the municipal centre.
 The great limetree standing before the belltower was planted in 1849 as a “Freedom Tree” in the wake of the Revolutions of 1848.
-Steinbach once had a synagogue from 1725 that likewise stood in this village centre.
+Steinbach once had a synagogue from 1725 that stood in this village centre.
 In 2000, the municipality built the Jewish Museum in this area.
 The Jewish graveyard from 1825 lies outside the village on the mountain slope towards Henschtal.
 The general building pattern in the village is characterized by farmhouses, mostly for small holdings.
-In the village's west lies the now closed Frutzweiler graveyard.
+In the village's west lies the closed Frutzweiler graveyard.
 The older Steinbach graveyard with its warriors’ memorial lies on Bundesstraße 423.
 A new graveyard west of the village at the Jungenwald (forest) was opened in 1970 for both villages.
 At the way out of the village to the south going towards Börsborn is the Catholic church, which was converted in 1936 from what had been a mine hoist house.